-To defend against voice-spoofing attacks, the voice-based systems need to determine whether the voice is from the person who is using the AR headsets.
-To achieve this goal, traditional systems primarily use two solutions: 1) Check the channel noises introduced by recording and the replay devices (loudspeakers); 2) Analyze the reverberation of replaying farfield recordings.
-However, these solutions have high false acceptance rates of up to 17%, which makes them unsuitable to be used for commercial systems.
-Recently, many liveness detection systems are proposed to fight against voice-spoofing attacks by studying the differences between the human vocal system and loudspeakers using phoneme location [30], articulatory gestures [29], magnetic fields of loudspeakers [9], and throat voice [19].
+To defend against voice-spoofing attacks, the voicebased systems need to determine whether the voice is from the person who is using the AR headsets.
+To achieve this goal, traditional systems primarily use two solutions: 1) Check the channel noises introduced by recording and the replay devices (loudspeakers); 2) Analyze the reverberation of replaying far-field recordings.
+However, these solutions have high false acceptance rates of up to 17% [36], which makes them unsuitable to be used for commercial systems.
+Recently, many liveness detection systems have been proposed to fight against voice-spoofing attacks by studying the differences between the human vocal system and loudspeakers using phoneme location [36], articulatory gestures [35], magnetic fields of loudspeakers [9], and throat voice [24].
 However, all of them are designed for smartphones.
 Considering the special locations of microphones and loudspeakers on AR devices, current liveness detection solutions cannot be implemented on AR headsets.
-For example, the approach proposed in [29] can fight replay attack by reusing a pair of microphone and loudspeaker as a Doppler radar.
-However, this system requires that both the loudspeaker and the microphone should be in front of the user's mouth during the speech, which is hard to be ensured on AR headsets.
+For example, the approach proposed in [35] can fight replay attacks by reusing a pair of microphone and loudspeaker as a Doppler radar.
+However, this system requires both the loudspeaker and the microphone to be in front of the user's mouth during speech, which is hard to be ensured on AR headsets.